sp-soc-leak/Syllabus-Explained/README.md

 you will need to do some almost-weekly exercises and will need to use HTML, css and js for 2 projects (1 per term).
 They primarily use content from cengage. (you will also need more bootstrap and js in the second term)

 ## FOP
-all the content is also out on a repo
+all the content is also out on a repo.
+Primarily has a total of 3 quizzes, 2 exams where you bring your laptop in and code according to the assigned test paper.

 ## FOC
 will have a repo of its own too.
+This subject is hated by a lot of students due to how hard it is.